raymondbutcher/ltf/README.md

 > Status: alpha

 LTF is a lightweight, transparent Terraform wrapper.
-It makes Terraform projects easier to work with, and makes the Terraform command easier to use.
+It makes Terraform projects easier to work with.

 Features: